JooNiv/QCut/docs/Options.rst

 run is itself one two-qubit unitary, and cutting it once is usually cheaper than cutting each gate, because the overhead of separate cuts multiplies.

+A run does not have to be contiguous.
+Gates on other qubits commute with it and are skipped, and a gate that overlaps the pair is moved out of the way whenever it commutes with the members that would cross it.
+That last case carries most of the benefit: a layer of an Ising or QAOA circuit puts a neighbouring ``rzz`` or ``cz`` between every pair of gates on the same qubits, and treating those as blockers leaves almost nothing adjacent enough to merge.
+Which gate is involved matters more than which qubits — a ``cx`` whose *control* lands on the pair commutes with a Z-diagonal run and is moved past, while the same gate reversed does not and ends the run.

 Two ``rzz(0.4)`` gates on a pair cost :math:`\gamma = 3.16` over 36 subexperiments cut
 separately, against :math:`\gamma = 2.43` over 6 as the single ``rzz(0.8)`` they compose
 to.
 Two ``cz`` gates compose to the identity, so the merged cut costs